-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings appeared in fair order consistent with age.
+Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings are of modern style and type.

 Heating and hot water

 Repair category 1

 Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
 In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.